 It should also be the starting point for a more comprehensive and formal process to elaborate international standards that seek to mitigate the risks posed and respond to the harms caused by drone technologies.
 International processes to address the challenges posed by particular weapons systems can take different forms.
 Groups of states willing to take a principled approach to creating change can undertake processes to help build stigma against unacceptable activities, for example.
 Forums also exist within the UN system for consensus negotiation on ways forward.
-The end results of such processes are similarly diverse, and may range from legal prohibitions, through politically binding codes to conduct, to political declarations that can serve broader purposes.34 the harm to communities that has resulted from the use of armed drones and how the rights of affected communities can be addressed, as well as the features of the systems that could facilitate problematic practices, how these implications can be contained, and how limits on use could be described and defined.
+The end results of such processes are similarly diverse, and may range from legal prohibitions, through politically binding codes to conduct, to political declarations that can serve broader purposes.

+Inevitably, the end result will hinge on what invested states identify as desirable, realistic and feasible.
+For drones, a nuanced approach is needed.
+This should go beyond calls for transparency and accountability to focus on the protection of people and their rights.
+It should encompass the harm to communities that has resulted from the use of armed drones and how the rights of affected communities can be addressed, as well as the features of the systems that could facilitate problematic practices, how these implications can be contained, and how limits on use could be described and defined.
 An end result could contain commitments on policy and practice in key areas of concern such as the scope of military use and surveillance; responding to the rights of victims and the recording of casualties; and transparency, accountability and oversight in order to help mitigate the risks of unacceptable practices and lowered thresholds for the use of force.